Cascade in Valley County, Idaho — The American West (Mountains)

 3. Payette River Scenic Byway.

 You reach the end of the Payette River Scenic Byway at New Meadows, a hamlet located half way between Boise and Lewiston in the heart of the heartland of Idaho.
 It is called New Meadows because after the railroad arrived the buildings of the original town of Meadows was moved several miles to New Meadows by ox car.
 This was the terminus and corporate headquarters of the Pacific and Idaho Northern Railway.
 The historic railroad station building is the town’s historic landmark, open for tours.
 (Submitted on November 18, 2017, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on January 9, 2018.
-This page originally submitted on November 7, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 76 times since then and 75 times this year.
+It was originally submitted on November 7, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 244 times since then and 57 times this year.
 Photos: 1, 2. submitted on November 7, 2017, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.